strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/md/elastic_agent.md

 ![Powershell](./images/pic_of_box.PNG)

 Our Elastic Agent is installed and configured to be connected to our ELK instance in the cloud.
-Part three will cover how to configure Sysmon to submit logs to this Elastic Agent, which will ingest the logs to appear in Kibana.
+Part three will cover how to configure Sysmon to submit logs to this Elastic Agent.
+This will ingest the logs to appear in **Kibana**.

 [Part Three](./sysmon_logs.md "Configuring Sysmon")